 Surveys, including a 1991 Gallup poll which indicated that 65 percent of those questioned support admitting homosexuals to the U.S. military, also show that many Americans believe gays shouldn't be ousted because of sexual orientation.
-On a number of college campuses, students have protested the ROTC ban on gays and lesbians.
+On a number of college campuses throughout the nation, students have protested the ROTC ban on gays and lesbians.

 And currently, activists are seeking sponsorship of a congressional resolution asking President Bush to overturn the ban of gays in the armed forces.

 The policy can be rescinded only by an act of Congress, a Supreme Court ruling or a decision by the Secretary of Defense.
 Secretary of Defense Dick Cheney has called the policy banning gays "a bit of an old chestnut," but has made no effort to rescind it.